CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise4/README.md

 ## 2. Client Server solution creation

-- Create the web application project first.
+- Create the web application project first. (turn off the HTTPS certificate checkbox)
 - Create the class library second.
 - Add 3 subfolders to this project: BLL, DAL, and Entities.